 For all of the above the overall cost won't be less than NZ$2000 and will be higher depending on the size and complexity of the website and how much design customisation is required.

-If you need an e-comerce solution this will add at least 50% to the above cost.
-E-comerce set up costs vary depending on complexity.
+If you need an e-commerce solution this will add at least 50% to the above cost.
+E-commerce set up costs vary depending on complexity.
 Complex shipping calculation rules for example can add considerable cost.

 If you require logo and branding design work, this will cost extra.

-So $2000 is a good benchmark starting point whereby you should get a website that will be a good asset to your business.
+So the $2000 - $3000 budget range is a good benchmark starting point whereby you should get a quality website that will be a good asset to your business.

 Having your website planned, designed and built by professionals will ensure you get a good result and the total cost should be recovered well within 1 year.